Lockdown Resources Guide (2021)

 COVID-19 Business Support Eligibility Tool

 We’ve created a tool that will help determine whether your business is likely to be eligible for the NSW government’s COVID-19 support grant.
-All you have to do is answer a short set of simplified questions.
+All you have to do is answer a short set of simplified questions and we’ll put you in touch with our accounting partners.

 We’re to help businesses navigate the legal side of things, in any circumstance.
 Whatever position you’re in – if you’ve been forced to shutdown or need to alter how your business operates, being as organised as you can be is key.
 If you have further questions relating to new Government rules, it may be worth getting in touch with a business lawyer.